ek8203/CarND-LaneLines-P1/CarND_writeup_P1.md

 My pipeline has few shortcomings.

-First it does not work with the challenge video and it required additional effort and time to figure out how to fix the issues.
+First, it does not work with the challenge video and it required additional effort and time to figure out how to fix the issues.

-Second my extrapolation of the line is very rough and requires some more processing like averaging and filtering.
+Second, my extrapolation of the line is very rough and requires some more processing like averaging and filtering.

 #### 3. Possible improvements to my pipeline

 Possible improvement to my pipeline would be adding averaging and filtering in the ***draw_lines()*** function

 Potencial improvement would be making modification to solve the challenge video issues.
 I guess the camera on the vehicle was a little off but have no idea how to approach that in the software.
 Maybe redefining the regeon in run-time could fix it but it sounds too soficticated to implement.

+Thanks [Udacity](https://www.udacity.com) for the exciting project and sorry for my mess - I will try to do better next time.
+I got the concept.
+Let's move forward.